 Those wishing to adopt a pet are all carefully screened to insure the animals will be well treated.
-The shelter is open for adoptions daily from 10:00 AM - 12:00 PM and 1:00 PM - 3:00 PM.
+The shelter is open for adoptions daily from 10:00 AM - 3:00 PM.
 Please note the Animal Shelter will only accept CASH or CHECK as payment.

 Various types and breeds of animals are available for adoption at the shelter.
 If you don’t see what you are looking for on our pet list, please feel free to stop by during adoption hours.
 We always have more animals than are listed on the site.
 We have a huge demand for kittens, so we cannot notify you when one is available.
 They are usually adopted within hours of becoming available.
 Highly desirable animals are often adopted within hours of the shelter opening the day after they are posted.
 If you take the time to email and wait for response, the animal will usually be gone.